 Furthermore, I discuss combining the Principle of force and the Process of exposure into the training stage.
 Integration includes reviewing a few key points such as utilizing isometric actions before tempo before dynamic actions as well as anticipatory activities before reactive activities.

-Check out the full-length presentation to follow along as I guides us through the actionable items to progresses along the continuum from health to sport following an ankle sprain.
+Check out the full length presentation below to follow along as I guide us through the actionable items to progresses along the continuum from health to sport following an ankle sprain.